nma143/rails-project/README.md

 ## Installation

-To use this app, just clone, run `rake db:migrate`, `rake db:seed` (to create the library of books), and then run `shotgun`.
+To use this app:

+* Clone repo
+* Run `rake db:migrate`
-(If you have your own list of books, change the default seed file)
+* If you have your own list of books, change the default db/seeds.rb file.
+* Run `rake db:seed` (to create the library of books)
+* Launch the app by starting a sever with `rails s`

 ## Contributor's Guide